p0deje/vagrant-exec/README.md

 Copyright
 ---------

 Copyright (c) 2013-2013 Alex Rodionov.
-See LICENSE for details.
+See LICENSE.md for details.